ryancdotorg/brainflayer/README.md

 its data files in shared memory, so additional brainflayer processes do not use up that much additional RAM.

+While not strictly required, it is *highly* recommended to use the following
+options:

+* `-m FILE` Load the ecmult table from `FILE` (generated with `ecmtabgen`) rather than computing it on startup.

+* `-f FILE` Verify check bloom filter matches against `FILE`, a list of all hash160s generated with
+            `sort -u example.hex | xxd -r -p > example.bin`

-Brainflayer supports a few other types of input via the `-t` option.
+Brainflayer supports a few other types of input via the `-t` option:

 * `-t hex`  hex encoded passwords/passphrases - will be decoded by brainflayer for key derivation